vppmatt/react-labs/02-Elements and JSX.md

 ## 1. Create an element

-For this lab we will work in the **index.js** file.
+For this lab we will work in the **main.jsx** file.
 Normally you would never edit this file but it's a good place for us to explore what an element is.

 1. We will be putting the original code back at the end, so for now, **comment out all the code in this file**, except for the import statements at the top of the page.